Eduardo Elsztain: Career

+IRSA

 His business mentor was Peter Gruber, a former shareholder of IRSA and manager of the Templeton fund, whom he met in 1984.Menachem Mendel Schneerson, the Rebbe of Chabad Lubavitch, advised him to direct his investments toward real estate development.

 Elsztain lived in New York in 1989-90.
 During that period, in 1990, he "talked his way into a meeting with the legendary investor George Soros," according to Haaretz.
 Another source states that Elsztain met Soros "through contacts...in the Jewish community in Buenos Aires."
 In any event, Soros "was persuaded to let the ambitious young man manage $10 million for him," which Elsztain did "with great success."
 Speaking to The Jerusalem Post in 2013, Elsztain himself described "the moment...that changed his career" as follows: "I somehow managed to land a meeting with George Soros, a very rich man.
 We talked for an hour or so, and then he asked me how much money I thought I could handle.
 I told him I could manage $10 million, and he said 'Okay, no problem!'"
 Soros told the Post that Elsztain, despite his youth and inexperience, "knew when to sell and when to buy."
 This encounter precipitated Elsztain's quick "leap from utter anonymity to Argentina's business elite."
 Soros became a leading investor in IRSA.
 The partnership with Soros became profitable for both parties, as the Argentine economy recovered during the 1990s from the severe stagflation of the previous decade.
 Within four years Elsztain had raised $110 million and acquired "office buildings and shopping centers in Argentina, including the Alto Palermo Shopping Mall."
 Elsztain's meeting with Soros has been described as the turning point in his career.
 He has been called "Soros' golden boy."
 In 1992-94, Soros helped Elsztain gain control of Cresud, a leading landowner of prime pampas agricultural land, and served as his partner in the firm for many years.
 IRSA entered the international equity markets with Soros's backing in 1994.
 Losses stemming from the economic crisis that began in 1998 led the Soros Fund Management to divest most of its IRSA interests by late 1999.
 In total, Elsztain worked for over a decade with Soros.
 In addition to Soros, Elsztain has also worked closely with U.S. real estate magnate Sam Zell, U.S. investment fund honcho Michael Steinhardt, and Hollywood mogul Edgar Bronfman.
 His close friends and business partners have included Clarisa Lifsic, who chairs Banco Hipotecario, and Saúl Zang, the lawyer for his companies.

 Elsztain acquired IRSA in June 1991.

 IRSA shares are listed on Bolsas y Mercados Argentinos (BYMA) and, since 1994, on the New York Stock Exchange (NYSE).
 The company is engaged in the ownership, development, and management of shopping centers, office buildings, hotels, convention centers, and other commercial properties in Argentina.